Vescien/odin-recipes/README.md

-First odin project to brush up HTML skills that I've learned so far
+First odin project to brush up HTML and CSS skills learned so far